pkgw/ucastrothesis/README.md

 if it can safely be deleted to force regeneration of all your thesis files (via `make clean`).

-Things will probably go the most smoothly if you take the time to learn a bit about how `latex`, `make`, and `git` work.
+Things will go the most smoothly if you take the time to learn a bit about how `latex`, `make`, and `git` work.
+All three are very powerful tools that are worth understanding.

 XeTeX Support
 =============